 Conduction is the transfer of heat through a material without any movement of the material itself.
 It occurs when faster-moving (hotter) particles collide with slower-moving (cooler) particles, transferring kinetic energy.

 In this simulation, the burner heats the left end of the rod.
 The heat energy causes the atoms there to vibrate more rapidly.
-These vibrations are passed along to neighboring atoms, gradually warming the entire rod.
-When a nail's wax reaches about 58°C, it melts and the nail falls, visually demonstrating the progress of heat.
+These vibrations pass to neighboring atoms, gradually warming the entire rod.
+When a nail's wax reaches about 58 °C, it melts and the nail falls — visually showing heat's progress.